Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Quantum gravitational instabilities of spacetime

 where prime express the derivative with respect to dimensionless time $\tau$.
 The natural de Sitter initial conditions are given by

+which makes the time-evolution of the system consistent with the general relativity at the initial time $\tau_i$.

-We investigate the system of equations starting at $\tau_0=1$ with various conditions and perturbations.
+We investigate the system of equations starting at $\tau_i=1$ with various conditions and perturbations.
 We find out that the numerical solutions of the system of equations show the stability or instability which can be roughly understood by some analytical estimates.
 In Fig.\ref{fig:stabledeSitter1} and \ref{fig:stabledeSitter2}, we present the numerical results for the dimensionless Hubble parameter $h$ determined from Eq.~(\ref{eq:hubble}) with the following initial conditions,

 and we compare them with the de Sitter solution $h( \tau)=1$ from the general relativity.
-Fig.\ref{fig:stabledeSitter1} and \ref{fig:stabledeSitter2} show that the de Sitter spacetime is stable for the perturbation of the Hubble expansion and the variation converges for a few normalization times $\tau$.
-It is found that the Hubble oscillation becomes faster for the small values of $x,y$ and the spacetime dynamics for $x,y>0$ or $x<0,\, y>0$ shows the same results.
+Fig.\ref{fig:stabledeSitter1} and \ref{fig:stabledeSitter2} show that the de Sitter spacetime oscillates for the perturbation and the variation converges for a few normalization times $\tau$.
+We found that the Hubble oscillation becomes faster for the small values of $x,y$ and the spacetime dynamics for $x,y>0$ or $x<0,\, y>0$ shows the same results.
 In Fig.\ref{fig:unstabledeSitter1}, \ref{fig:unstabledeSitter2}, \ref{fig:unstabledeSitter3} and \ref{fig:unstabledeSitter4}, we show the numerical results for the dynamics of the dimensionless Hubble parameter $h$ for $y<0$ and take the following conditions,

-We found that the de Sitter spacetime is destabilized by the Planck-suppressed quantum corrections in one normalization time $\tau$ even if we set the tiny values of $x,y$.
+We found that the de Sitter spacetime is destabilized by the Planck-suppressed quantum corrections in $\tau\sim \mathcal{O}(1)$ even if we set the tiny values of $x,y$.
 Rather, the smallness of $x,y$ amplifies the spacetime instability and this case is inconsistent with the usual general relativity.
 In other words, the de Sitter spacetime is highly unstable for $\left| y \right| \ll 1$, whereas the instability can be alleviated for $\left| y \right| \approx 1$.
-However, it means a serious UV/IR mixing problem.
-Therefore, the higher-derivative curvature corrections can not be ignored when they are Planck-suppressed operators and the standard inflation can not be realized unless the higher-derivative curvature couplings for the gravitational action are rather large.
+This means a serious UV/IR mixing problem and the higher-derivative curvatures can not be ignored unless the higher-derivative curvature couplings for the gravitational action are extremely large.